Freelance writing seems like the ultimate dream come true, doesn’t it?

 Actually, Sophie Lizard managed to get people to tell her.
-Shesurveyed her readers and released a freelance blogging rate guide that tells you what majority freelancers are earning plus a bunch of other stuff.
+She surveyed her readers and released a freelance blogging rate guide that shows you what majority freelancers are earning plus a bunch of other stuff.

 But if you’re anything like me, you probably still want someone to give you actual figures.
 Luckily, I’m more than willing to oblige.